 Once reserved for few data crunchers, the practice of data journalism has become an essential skill for reporters across print, web and TV news outlets.
 Now more than ever, newsrooms are embracing data as an instrumental digital asset.

-Caspio has served the media industry for over a decade, offering a cloud database platform to help reporters bring data online without having to learn code.
+Caspio has served the media industry for over a decade, offering a database platform to help reporters bring data online without having to learn code.
 Using Caspio’s visual application builder, reporters can quickly create interactive database applications in a variety of ways to engage readers.